Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Preliminaries and problem statement

 \subsection{Distributionally robust optimization}

-In real-world scenarios, the distribution of interest $\mathbb{P}_0(\theta)$ is often unobservable.
-Typically, we only have access to datasets that contain finite samples independently drawn from the distribution $\mathbb{P}_0(\theta)$, which yields an empirical estimate $\hat{\mathbb{P}}(\theta)$.
-To mitigate the risk of distribution mismatch, we employ a DRO method that minimizes the worst-case risk over an ambiguity set centered at the distribution estimate.
-To characterize this set, we utilize the Wasserstein distance to quantify the discrepancy between the candidate and empirical distributions:
+In real-world scenarios, the distribution of interest $\mathbb{P}(\theta)$ is often unobservable.
+We typically only have access to datasets that contain finite samples independently drawn from $\mathbb{P}(\theta)$, which yields an empirical estimate $\hat{\mathbb{P}}(\theta)$.
+To mitigate the risk of distribution mismatch, we employ a DRO approach that minimizes the worst-case risk over an ambiguity set centered at the empirical distribution.
+We use optimal transport cost to quantify the discrepancy between a candidate distribution $\mathbb{P}$ and the empirical distribution $\hat{\mathbb{P}}(\theta)$: